 - Highlight Digital Caption Options and choose Return to Default.

-- The Closed Captions have now been reset to the factory default settings.
+- The Closed Captions will reset to the factory default settings.

 This concludes the guide on how you can turn off Closed Captions on a Samsung Smart TV.
-Indeed, Closed Caption is a useful feature for the elderly folk and also for those who might be hard of hearing.
+Indeed, Closed Caption is a useful feature for the elderly folk and also for those who might be hard of hearing, or those who are learning a new language.
 So make sure to ask everyone at home if they are ok with turning Closed Captions off.

 If you have any questions or queries, feel free to leave them in the comments section below.